Language: EN

 Operator Overloading in C#

-This allows us to make objects of these types we define manipulated in a natural and simple way, similar to primitive types.
+This allows us to make the objects of these types we define be manipulated in a natural and straightforward way, similar to primitive types.

-To overload an operator in C#, a static method must be defined with the operator modifier followed by the operator to be overloaded.
+To overload an operator in C#, you must define a static method with the operator modifier followed by the operator you want to overload.
 The method signature must match the operands of the operator.

 public static DataType operator Operator(DataType operand1, DataType operand2)